Crosscap Quenches and Entanglement Evolution: Crosscap Quench in CFT and Entanglement R enyi Entropy

 \paragraph{Single Interval is in equilibrium}~ For a single interval subsystem $A$ given by $0\leq x \leq l$.
 At the thermodynamic limit $\alpha/L \ll 1$, $l/L \ll 1$ and $t/L \ll 1$,

 Therefore, the entanglement R\'enyi entropy is

 and the entanglement entropy is

 From this expression, we can see that, at the thermodynamic limit, the entanglement spectrum for a finite-size single interval does not change within finite time in the crosscap quench dynamics.
-In other words, such a single interval subsystem is in thermal equilibrium at the very beginning and keeps to be in thermal equilibrium under the time evolution.
+In other words, such a single interval subsystem is in thermal equilibrium at the very beginning and stays in thermal equilibrium under the time evolution.

 \paragraph{Antipodal double intervals evolve in a nontrivial way}~ Let us then consider the time evolution of the entanglement entropy for the double interval subsystem $A = \{x~|~0\leq x \leq l\} \cup \{x~|~L \leq x \leq L+l\}$ located antipodally.
 In a similar manner, at $\alpha/L \ll 1, \alpha/l \ll 1, t/l \ll 1$,